Stage 5. Verify the uncertainties

 - Relevant Royal Colleges’ guidance.

-When checking an uncertainty against a systematic review, the review needs to be relevant, up-to-date and reliable.
+When checking an uncertainty against a systematic review, the review needs to be relevant, up-to-date, and reliable.
 The JLA recommends that an up-to-date systematic review is less than three years old.
 The sources listed above can be assumed to be reliable and meet methodological standards.
 If a PSP decides to look beyond these, it will need the knowledge and expertise to be able to assess the reliability of its sources.
 This can be measured by seeing if the authors follow a published methodology for undertaking the review, and if the methodology has made provision for managing bias.
 When looking at guidelines, the author needs to have made efforts to identify all relevant and reliable trials or systematic reviews.
 Reliability can be further ascertained from the confidence intervals around the main outcomes, enabling an informed reader to make an informed decision about the result.
 Narrative reviews, which do not give details or numerical results, may fail the requirements of relevance and reliability.

 The Steering Group may wish to discuss how it wishes to approach grading of reliability of evidence.
 There are guidelines and ideas about this online, including at www.casp-uk.net/ https://methods.cochrane.org/gradeing/ or http://www.gradeworkinggroup.org/.

+The JLA recommends that the evidence search is pragmatic and proportionate.
+A PSP should be confident that the questions it puts forward for prioritisation are broadly unanswered and should demonstrate clearly and accountably in the Question Verification Form how it came to that conclusion.
 If a PSP finds that the number of systematic reviews that are relevant to its area is unmanageable within its budget and timeframe, it may decide to create limitations.
 It should be transparent about these.
 The size of the evidence base is something to be aware of when setting out the scope for the PSP.

 Finally, some apparent uncertainties can in fact be resolved with reference to existing research evidence, i.e. they are ‘answered questions’ and not uncertainties.
 If a question can be answered with existing information but this is not known, it suggests that information is not being communicated effectively to those who need it.
 These findings may usefully inform future awareness-raising exercises and education programmes.
 The JLA recommends strongly that PSPs keep a record of these 'answerable questions' and deals with them separately from the 'true uncertainties' considered during the research priority setting process.
 The JLA suggests incorporating this commitment into the PSP’s Protocol.